 Questions we are asked about how to grow garlic are :

-- How to grow garlic from cloves ?
+- How do you grow garlic from cloves ?

 - When do I plant garlic ?